PayGreen/api-green-node/documentation/docs/doc7.md

 | Param | Type | Description |
 | --- | --- | --- |
 | fingerPrint | <code>string</code> | an unique name to identify each carbon offsetting estimate |
-- get response with status 204 if success, the carbon estimate is validated.
+- get response with status 200 if success, the carbon estimate is validated.
+After completion, the estimate cannot be updated anymore.
 ```
     return sdk.carbon
         .completeEstimate(fingerprint)